jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.21 LidarPointStats

 Creates several rasters summarizing the distribution of LAS point data.
-When the input/output parameters are not specified, the tool works on all LAS files contained within the working directory.
+When the input/output parameters are not specified, the tool works on all LAS files contained within the working directory..

 *Parameters*: